-Poetry is a broad area of literature offering teachers and students the opportunity to both dip their toe or completely dive into creative writing.
+Poetry is a broad area of literature that offers teachers and students the opportunity to dip their toes or completely dive into creative writing.
 Learning how to write poetry is a fun and engaging process that will positively affect the use of language across all other styles of writing.

-With over fifty acknowledged styles of poetry there is plenty on offer to students of all ages and ability.
-We are going to look at eight different styles of poetry and strategies for teaching it in the classroom.
-These styles of poetry are most commonly taught in elementary / primary classrooms.
+With over fifty acknowledged styles of poetry, there is plenty on offer to students of all ages and abilities.
+We will look at seven different styles of poetry and strategies for teaching it in the classroom.
+These styles of poetry are most commonly taught in elementary/primary classrooms.

-Cadence - The patterning of rhythm in natural speech, or in poetry without a distinct meter.
+- Cadence – The patterning of rhythm in natural speech or poetry without a distinct meter.

 - Meter – The rhythmical pattern of stressed and unstressed syllables in verse.

 - Refrain – A phrase or line repeated at intervals within a poem, especially at the end of a stanza.